lucaSartore/AsymmetricSplitAndMerge/report.md

 - `BlindMerger`

     A simple merger that always decide to merge (used only for testing)
+- `StdMerger`

+    This merger works well with homogenous colors
+    (as it try to minimize the standard deviation inside every area)

+    It works as follow:
+     - Calculate what the resulting image would look like if the merge went through
+     - Calculate the standard deviation of the area
+     - merge if the standard deviation is lower than a threshold
 - `ColorBasedMerger`

-    A merger that decide to merge or not based on color.

-    It works as follow:
-     - Calculate the average color of the image 1 and 2
-     - Calculate the distance between the two averages colors
-     - merge if the distance is lower than a threshold
-- `StdMerger`

     A merger that take into consideration the difference in color as well as the differences in the standard deviation fo the two areas.